In-App Purchasing with Playmaker

 Update Game UI according to the product state

-The only thing is left is to listened for purchase/restore events and update PlayerPrefs depending on product id.
+The only thing is left is to listen for purchase/restore events and update PlayerPrefs depending on product id.

-That’s why when our product update finished we going to Listen For Billing Events state.
+That’s why when our product update has been finished, we are going to Listen For Billing Events state.

-First of all we will go to Check If Coins Purchased state and check if that product was coins.
-We cheking it because we save our consumable item state in a but different way, point is we need to update coins amount instead of just saving purchased flag for our red and green sphere products.
+First of all, we will go to Check If Coins Purchased state and check if that product was coins.
+We are cheking it because we save our consumable item state in a bit different way, point is we need to update coins amount instead of just saving purchased flag for our red and green sphere products.

-So we checking current BoughtProductId with coins_item_id and if it’s equals we going to add 100 for our current coins amount and save it to PlayerPrefs:
+So, we are checking current BoughtProductId with coins_item_id and if they are equal, we are going to add 100 for our current coins amount and save it to PlayerPrefs:

 Other non-consumable products we check using AN_ISProductPurchased action (as was described earlier).

 That’s it!
-Consumable, Non-Consumable products were just implemented in our game)
+Consumable, Non-Consumable products have been just implemented in our game)